Spiced without being overly spicy, this Low FODMAP Moroccan Chicken is a delicious alternative to plain, grilled chicken.

 Make the marinade.
 In a small bowl, whisk together the garlic-infused olive oil, spices (paprika, cumin, coriander, cinnamon, turmeric, ginger, and cayenne pepper).

 Marinate.
 Transfer mixture to a gallon ziptop bag or glass container with a lid.
 Add chicken and mix to coat.
 Seal and place the chicken in the refrigerator to marinate.

 Grill or broil.
 When you’re ready to eat, preheat grill (or broiler) on high.
 If using the broiler, I will coat a broiler pan with nonstick cooking spray before adding the chicken.
-Cook the chicken thighs for 6-8 minutes per side or until cooked through* and no longer pink inside.
+Cook the chicken thighs for 6-8 minutes per side or until cooked.*

 *I recommend using a meat thermometer inserted into the thickest part to double-check that it is done.
 Chicken is cooked when the internal temperature reaches 165°F.

 Serve warm with your favorite sides.
 Check out the serving suggestions below for some ideas.
 You can also store the cooked chicken in an airtight container in the refrigerator for up to three days.